Friedrich Ferdinand von Beust: Austria 1866–1871

 and received the title of count.
 This was unusual, and he was the only statesman given the title of Chancellor between Metternich (1848) and Karl Renner (1918) (see Österreich-Lexikon).
 His conduct of foreign affairs, especially in the matter of the Balkan States and Crete, successfully maintained the position of the Empire.
 In 1869, he accompanied the Emperor on his expedition to the East.
 He was still to some extent influenced by the anti-Prussian feeling he had brought from Saxony.

 He maintained a close understanding with France, and there can be little doubt that he would have welcomed an opportunity in his new position of another struggle with his old rival Bismarck.
 In 1867, however, he helped to bring the Luxembourg Crisis to a peaceful termination.
 In 1870 he did not disguise his sympathy for France.
 The failure of all attempts to bring about an intervention of the powers, joined to the action of Russia in denouncing the Treaty of Frankfurt, was the occasion of his celebrated saying that he was nowhere able to find Europe.
 After the war was over he completely accepted the new organization of Germany.

 As early as December 1870 he had opened a correspondence with Bismarck with a view to establishing a good understanding with Germany.
 Bismarck accepted his advances with alacrity, and the new entente, which Beust announced to the Austro-Hungarian delegations in July 1871, was sealed in August by a friendly meeting of the two old rivals and enemies at Gastein.

 In 1871 Beust interfered at the last moment, together with Andrassy, to prevent the emperor accepting the pro-Czech federalist plans of Hohenwart.
 He was successful, but at the same time he was dismissed from office.
 The precise cause for this is not known, and no reason was given him.

 Later diplomatic career 1871–1882

 At his own request he was appointed Austrian ambassador at London; in 1878 he was transferred to Paris; in 1882 he retired from public life.

 Death

 He died at his villa at Altenberg, near Vienna, on 24 October 1886, leaving two sons, both of whom entered the Austrian diplomatic service.
 His wife survived him only a few weeks.
-His elder brother, Friedrich Konstantin Beust (1806–1891), who was at the head of the Saxon department for mines, was the author of several works on mining and geology, a subject in which other members of the family had distinguished themselves.
+His elder brother, Friedrich Konstantin von Beust (1806–1891), who was at the head of the Saxon department for mines, was the author of several works on mining and geology, a subject in which other members of the family had distinguished themselves.